Empowering youth to grow themselves and Good Food

 Who is eligible?

-To be eligible for the 2017 SOYL Program, applicants must meet the following criteria:
+To be eligible for the 2018 SOYL Program, applicants must have meet the following criteria:

-- Able to attend all 7 weeks of program: Monday to Thursday 9 am – 4 pm from Monday July 10th – Thursday August 24th.
+- Able to attend all 7 weeks of program: Monday to Thursday 9 am – 4 pm from Monday July 9th – Thursday August 23rd, and at least one Saturday from 8:30 am – 2:30 pm.
 If you will be absent for more than 4 days during the program period, you will not be able to join this year’s crew.

 Do I need a reference?

 You do not need a reference to apply.
-However, if you have any adults or other support figures in your life who would like to express their support for your application, please provide their contact information in the “referral” section of the application form.
+However, if you have any adults or other support figures in your life who would like to express their support for your application, you can provide their contact information in the “referral” section of the application form.

 How much will I be paid?

 SOYL Crew receive a $600 stipend for their contributions throughout the summer.
-The stipend is paid in 2 installments: the first after 3 weeks of program, and the second upon program completion
+The stipend is paid in 2 instalments: the first after 3 weeks of program, and the second upon program completion.

 How do I receive school credit for being part of SOYL?